Fried Jumbo Virginia Peanuts - ☺♥T

 Reduce the heat to low and fry the peanuts, stirring lightly every minute to keep them well mixed, until you detect the peanuts changing color from off-white or very pale tan to light tan in color.
 They will bubble a fair amount as they fry and you have to stir them to break up the bubbles to detect the color changes.

-When they are a light tan in color, immediately turn off the heat and quickly remove the peanuts with a slotted spoon to a cookie tray that has paper towels on it two layers thick.
+When they are a light tan in color, immediately turn off the heat and quickly remove the peanuts with a slotted spoon to a baking sheet that has paper towels on it.
 Spread the peanuts out evenly with each spoonful so they are in a single layer.
 They will overcook and turn dark if left in a mound as retained heat from the frying process is considerable.

 è Frying peanuts in the above manner accommodates any size of peanut.
 It does not demand constant temperature control, for unlike many fried foods peanuts will not come out soggy if fried in lower temperature oil.
 Lower temperature frying is desirable for peanuts as you have better control over when to remove them … your response time window is longer.
 Peanuts actually have a very short frying time from the first bubbling until they are removed from the oil, anywhere from two to four minutes.
 It is up to the cook to decide when they are done frying.
 If you wait even one minute too long they will ultimately be too dark or even burned, even if they look okay as you remove them from the hot oil.
 You want to remove them when they appear to be too light in color, for they will finish frying outside the skillet and proceed to darken to a good medium tan.